The good -- and the bad -- can rub off on pros

 "That's probably the biggest effect of playing with those big guys.
 That, and the fact that it's inspiring watching somebody do something that well.
 I think it's a pretty well-talked-about idea or concept that when you play with great swings and you play with great putters and great players, it just naturally kind of rubs off on you.
 You play with Ernie Els and by the end of the day, your rhythm is better.
 It happens.
 It's one of those phenomena.
 And usually great players have stuff that kind of rubs off on you, and you see how they go about it.
 It's just being in proximity of guys who are doing something as well as they are doing it at that time.
 It can't help but rub off on you."

 Last year's Open Championship featured one of the greatest two-man duels in major championship history.
 Henrik Stenson shot 63 during the final round, besting playing partner Phil Mickelson by 2 strokes.
-He won with an overall score of 20 under, while Mickelson was 17 under; no other player was within double-digits of them.
+He won with an overall score of 20 under, while Mickelson was 17 under; no other player was within double digits of them.

 Looking back on that day, Stenson credits neither an uncommonly friendly pairing nor a burning desire to vanquish his foe.
 He does, though, believe that the pairing helped him earn his first major triumph.